 Driftless Defenders is a grassroots coalition of citizens dedicated to preventing the construction of high voltage transmission lines through the geologically unique Driftless Area of Wisconsin.

-Now that Cardinal-HIckory Creek is in the PSC review process, visit our PSC Updates page for the latest information.
+Now that Cardinal-Hickory Creek is in the PSC review process, for ongoing ways to help Driftless Defenders maintain public pressure and keep the CHC issue in the public eye visit our PSC Updates page for the latest information.

 Why we oppose the transmission lines: